-Credence Resource Management is most commonly known for collecting on behalf of popular cable, satellite, and mobile services providers.
+They are most commonly known for collecting on behalf of popular cable, satellite, and mobile services providers.

-However, their clientele span across several industries, including banking and healthcare.
+However, their clientele span several industries, including banking and healthcare.
 Their annual collection is around $5 million each year.

 How to Deal with Credence Resource Management